Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

 where the expectation is taken with respect to the unknown product demand parameters, the observed random feature vectors, and the noise in the realized demand.

-Our goal is to design a policy with meta regret that grows sublinearly in $N$ and at most linearly in $\sqrt{T}$.
-In particular, recall that Theorem \ref{theorem:oracle} bounds the Bayes regret of Thompson sampling with a known prior as $\widetilde{O}\left(N\sqrt{T}\right)$.
-Thus, if our meta regret (\ie, the performance of our meta-learning policy relative to Algorithm \ref{alg:oracle}) grows sublinearly in $N$ (and no faster than $\sqrt{T}$), it would imply that the price of not knowing the prior $\N(\theta_*,\Sigma_*)$ in advance is negligible in experiment-rich environments (\ie, as the number of products $N$ grows large) compared to the cost of learning the actual demand parameters for each product (\ie, the Bayes regret of Algorithm \ref{alg:oracle}).
+Note that prior-independent Thompson sampling and UCB treat each epoch independently, and would thus achieve meta regret that grows linearly in $N$.
+Our goal is to design a policy with meta regret that grows sublinearly in $N$.
+Recall that Theorem \ref{theorem:oracle} bounds the Bayes regret of Thompson sampling with a known prior as $\tilde{O}\left(N\sqrt{T}\right)$.
+Thus, if our meta regret (\ie, the performance of our meta-learning policy relative to Algorithm \ref{alg:oracle}) grows sublinearly in $N$, then the price of not knowing the prior $\N(\theta_*,\Sigma_*)$ in advance is negligible in experiment-rich environments (large $N$) compared to the cost of learning the demand parameter for each product (the Bayes regret of Algorithm \ref{alg:oracle}).

+The values of the prior mean $\theta_*$ as well as the actual product demand parameter vectors $\{\theta_i \}_{i=1}^N$ are unknown; we consider two settings --- known and unknown $\Sigma_*$ (covariance of the prior).